 WINSTON-SALEM, N.C. – April 14, 2017 – All-terrain vehicle-related injuries remain a large public health problem in this country, with children more adversely affected than adults.
-According to researchers at Wake Forest Baptist Medical Center, the major risk factors for young riders also are entirely preventable.
+You can check this out for quality healthcare solutions.
+According to researchers at Wake Forest Baptist Medical Center, the major risk factors for young riders also are entirely preventable when any of the viewers were providing first aid to them at the first place.

 Pranikoff and colleagues reviewed data from 16 published studies conducted from 2000 to 2010 on the epidemiology and risk factors among ATV-related injuries in American children.